This object is on display in the James S. McDonnell Space Hangar room at Steven F. Udvar-Hazy Center in Chantilly, VA.

 Collection Item Summary:

-This is one of Robert H. Goddard's P-series rockets, probably the one he used for a test in October 1941 during which the rocket jammed in the launch tower and failed to lift.
-Goddard's P-series was so designated because they contained his propellant pumps.
-The series was also his largest and last liquid-fuel flight rockets and were tested at Roswell, New Mexico, during 1938-1941.
+This Robert Goddard P-series rocket is likely the one that jammed in the launch tower on 10 October 1941and failed to lift-off.
+The series was so designated because they contained his propellant pumps.
+They were also his largest and last liquid-fuel rockets and were tested at Roswell, New Mexico, during 1938-1941.

 Collection Item Long Description:

 Do not reproduce without permission from the Smithsonian Institution, National Air and Space Museum

 Aluminum alloy, copper alloy pipes, steel, insulation material, rubber, tape